JiaxiWang05/gesturecap_mapping/audio_sample_track/Ableton_Live_Virtual_DJ_tutorial.md

 ### **Step 3: The Critical Task - Importing Your Audio**

-1.  **Prepare Your Files:** Have the folder containing five audio stems (bass.wav, drum.wav, etc.) open and visible on screen.
+1.  **Prepare Files:** Have the folder containing five audio stems (bass.wav, drum.wav, etc.) open and visible on screen.

 2.  **Drag and Drop with Precision:**
     *   Click on **bass** audio file, hold the mouse button down, and drag it from your folder.